About El Tepozteco

 Whilst not the most impressive site in Mexico by a long haul, it is a great stop on a hike through the park.
 Getting to El Tepozteco can be tricky and involves some hiking, although the scenery is beautiful.

+The site is a 2.5km forest trek from the town of Tepoztlán in Morelos.
 The path is relatively steep: bring water, wear sturdy shoes and consider your fitness level before setting off.